 5. When is the best time to buy a home?

+However, these lower prices are because there’s less demand and also less inventory.
+August seems to be a happy medium, offering both low prices and a wide selection of homes.
 Since many sellers are eager to close deals before summer ends and school begins, buyers can expect to see plenty of price reductions in August.
-In 2016, for example, 15.1% of sellers reduced their listing prices before autumn.
-At the same time, 448,000 new homes were added to the market.
+Data shows that 26% of sellers cut their prices in August.[4]

 6. Should I sell my home before buying a new one?

-It depends how far along you are in your home search process.
+It depends on how far along you are in your home search process.
 If you sell your home before you’ve narrowed down your options, you might be forced to find a short-term rental or stay with friends or family.
 In either case, remember that this means you’ll be forced to move twice or pay for a storage unit.

+On the other hand, selling your home first can give you a significant advantage over other potential buyers.
 If you find a listing you really love, you can make a strong offer with the cash you made from the sale without worrying about going over your budget.

 Furthermore, since you won’t feel rushed to accept an offer on your own home, you can wait until someone makes an offer you like.